hyprwm/hyprland-wiki/pages/Configuring/Dispatchers.md

 Hyprland allows you to make a group from the current active clients with the `clientSetGroup` bind dispatcher.

 A group is like i3wm’s “tabbed” container.

 It takes the space of one client, and you can change the focus to the next one in the tabbed “group” with the `focusMoveCycle opt:(orgroup\|onlygroup)` bind dispatcher.
-The parameter `orgroup` will move the focus on next client if curent client is not in a group or if it's alone NOTE: check about alone.
+The parameter `orgroup` will move the focus on next client if curent client is not in a group or if it's alone.
+NOTE: check about alone.
 While the opt:`onlygroup` parameter will not change focus if selected client is not in a group with an other member.

 To create a group, you must first enable a client to be a group on it's own with `clientSetGroup`.

 Once you have a group, you can move an other client adjacent to it by a `clientMoveGroupDir opt:in`.

 You can also get a selected client out of a group with `clientMoveGroupDir opt:out`.

 If you want to move a client in or out of a group, you can use the opt:`toggle` and it will act accordingly to the case of `in` or `out`.

 ```txt